Perlkonig/PDFMerge/README.md

 ### Installing

-End users, soon the Releases tab will contain a ClickOnce package you can install.
+End users, go to the [Releases page](https://github.com/Perlkonig/PDFMerge/releases), find the version you want, then download the ``PDFMerge-ClickOnce-Package.zip`` file.
+Unzip that folder then double-click on ``setup.exe``.

 Developers, just fork the repository and go to town.